OpenRailAssociation/technical-committee/README.md

 ## Meetings

 The Technical Committee meets once per week.
-The agenda for each meeting is prepared in an GitHub issue and the protocols of the meetings are collected in the [meetings folder](meetings/).
+The agenda for each meeting is prepared in a GitHub issue and the protocols of the meetings are collected in the [meetings folder](meetings/).

 ## Projects